I-k31/Exploratory-Data-Analysis-Project/README.md

 Language: Python
 Packages: pandas, Matplotlib, Seaborn

-Data Preprocessing
-The raw Excel file contained merged headers, multi-level region hierarchies, empty spacer rows, and a source footer row.
+Data Preprocessing: The raw Excel file contained merged headers, multi-level region hierarchies, empty spacer rows, and a source footer row.
 The following preprocessing steps were performed:

 Manual: Restructured the multi-level headers into a flat single-header format in Excel before loading into Python
 Python: Assigned clean column names, removed filler columns, stripped empty and header/footer rows, converted occupancy values to percentages, and converted ADR and RevPAR to numeric with 2 decimal places